Transcript: Kimmel Suspension Is Another Shameless Media Capitulation | The New Republic

 Ford: Why don’t you talk about Nexstar?

-Ford: Alright, so you know that the Hi Anna Wex has joined us as well and we’ll, uh, we’re talking about, uh, Jimmy Kimmel.
-So go ahead, expressor.
-So, you know, the plain text of the First Amendment, Congress shall make new law, abridging freedom of speech or the press the part that we’re concerned about here.
+Ford: So, you know, the plain text of the First Amendment, Congress shall make new law, abridging freedom of speech or the press, the part that we’re concerned about here.
 It seems straightforward, but it’s really, it’s been elaborated on over the centuries by court precedent.
-And so it’s not so plain what it means but one thing that it’s been interpreted to mean over time by the Supreme Court and as recently as 2024 in a case called NRA v.
-Vullo is that the, is that the government cannot use government regulators cannot pressure cannot use cannot pressure like banks and insurers, like institutions like this, to get them to speak in a in a particular way or to punish certain kind of kinds of speech or to not, be committed to certain groups that have... they can’t compel speech.
+And so it’s not so plain what it means, but one thing that it’s been interpreted to mean over time by the Supreme Court and as recently as 2024, in a case called NRA v.
+Vullo, is that government regulators cannot pressure banks and insurers, institutions like this, to get them to speak in a particular way or to punish certain kinds of speech, or to not be committed to certain groups that have ... they can’t compel speech.
 And so, you know, the First Amendment forbids that.
-The First Amendment, I shouldn’t say forbid, but when we think about the defamation cases, that are being used prolifically by President Trump the the First Amendment gives robust protection to errors it made by the press or any of us right in our public speech.
+The First Amendment, I shouldn’t say forbids, but when we think about the defamation cases that are being used prolifically by President Trump, the First Amendment gives robust protection to errors made by the press or any of us, right, in our public speech.
 That’s a famous New York Times case called New York Times v.
 Sullivan.
-And it’s called the Actual Malice Standard.
+And it’s called the “actual malice standard.”
 We can talk more about that later, but I think that’s a kind of answer to your question.

 Ford: That’s exactly right.

-Bacon: And then they did.
-So it’s a little, so I assume this is not...
+Bacon: and then they did.
+So it’s a little, so I assume this is not ...

 Bacon: Right.